-Malaga's different neighborhoods are a mixture of history and modernity.
+Malaga's different neighborhoods are a blend of history and modernity.
 Each of these has its own characteristics which you can discover during your stay there.

-Expatriating to Malaga can be a lifetime experience if you wish to discover the Spanish culture and history at its best.
-Located in the Andalusia region, it is the Malaga province's capital city with a population of more than 568,000 inhabitants.
-Malaga is one of Spain's main expat destination, attracting tourists, young professionals, trainees, as well as students.
+Moving to Malaga can be a lifetime experience if you wish to discover the Spanish culture and history at its best.
+Located in the Andalusia region, it is the Malaga province's capital city with a population of more than 569,000 inhabitants.
+Malaga is one of the main expat locations in Spain, attracting tourists, young professionals, trainees, as well as students.

 Moreover, Andalusian people are known to be very warm and welcoming.
 You will have no trouble getting into their culture and their relax lifestyle along with the region's sunny climate.

 Stretching over some 395 km2 in the middle of a bay and surrounded by mountains, Malaga is Spain's sixth largest city.
 It is divided into several districts, the most popular being the city center, Trinidad, Malagueta, El Perchel, Palo Pinaris San Anton and Padregalejo.
 The most dynamic neighborhood is none other than Malagueta, which is found near the beach and not far from downtown.